gbumps/react-native-screenguard/README.md

 - Remember to call a function only <b>ONCE</b> and don't combine with other register functions for limitting errors and unexpected problems might happened during testing.

-- Please remember that input will be temporary disabled until call `unregister` on Android except `registerWithoutEffect`.
+- Please remember that text input will be temporary disabled until calling `unregister` on Android except `registerWithoutEffect`.
+Workaround: You can use your own custom-made keyboard if included in your project, or find some react native libs which provide custom keyboard ui like `wix/react-native-ui-libs` could solve this.

 ## Contributing
 All contributions are welcome!
 Please open an issue if you get stuck and bugs, or a PR if you have any feature idea, improvements and bug fixing.
 I'm very appreciate !